ian8500/Plane-Spotter/docs/aircraft-database.md

 Aircraft.objects.count()
 ```

 Expect at least the sample registrations from the migration, with additional entries filled in by the feed import.
+When the count remains unchanged, review the management command output — it will tell you whether records were skipped (already up-to-date) or if the remote feed could not be reached.